DelacorteClock/PyOne/Lesson 4/README.md

 ## How To Use CookingSort Search

-+ You must first type the name of a '.bin' recipe file to search for recipes in by ingredient.
++ You must first type the name of a `.bin` recipe file to search for recipes in by ingredient (without the extension).

   ![](SearchA.png)